cloud-whisperer/cloud-whisperer/README.md

 I’m a security-focused engineer and consultant with experience in:
 - ☁️ Multi-cloud infrastructure (AWS, Azure, Oracle)
 - 🔒 Data protection & IAM
-- 🧪 DevSecOps and automation
+- 🧪 DevSecOps and automation (Terraform)
-- 🧭 Systems administration for SaaS applications (application and database administration) operating in highly regulated industries.
+- 🧭 Systems administration for SaaS applications (application and database servers) operating in highly regulated industries.

 ###
 ## ☕  Technical Lead and Solutions Securite-Focused Architect